JoseCarvalho1026/Email_Configuration/In_Ubutu.md

 __________________________________________________________
 ## Client

-### Installation of the graphical environment with thunderbird:
+### Installation of the graphical interface with thunderbird:

 Access the following link to install the graphical environment [Graphical_Interface](https://github.com/JoseCarvalho1026/Graphical_Interface) and pay attention to the following point.